Chapter 9

 "[11] Therefore, remember that formerly you who are Gentiles by birth and called "uncircumcised" by those who call themselves "the circumcision" (that done in the body by the hands of men)-- [12] remember that at that time you were separate from Christ, excluded from citizenship in Israel and foreigners to the covenants of the promise, without hope and without God in the world."

-The Holy Spirit is telling us that before the time Jesus Christ came to this earth, the Jews, that is the circumcision, were God's chosen people.
-At that time the Gentile, that is a person who is not Jewish, was considered to be a sinner or stranger to God's promise.
-For the Gentile, to enter into God's covenant they had to become a proselyte, that is convert to Judaism.
+With the example of Jonah and Nineveh in mind we can see that what we read in Ephesians was teaching us that before the arrival of Jesus Christ, the Jews, who are the circumcision, were God's chosen people.
+During that time the Gentile (a person who is not Jewish) was considered to be a sinner or stranger to God's promise.
+Thus, for the Gentile, to enter into God's covenant they had to become a Jew.
 If the person was a man, that meant he had to become circumcised.
+This was the tension between Paul and the Jews.

-With this in mind let us read from,
+With this in mind let us return to Galatians and read from,

 GALATIANS 2:15-16